zetronboy/combolock/README.md

 ```

 ## Use
-it took 3min to solve a 6 dial puzzle, and 3 times this to solve 7 dials.
+it took 3min to solve a 6 dial puzzle, and an hour to solve 7 dials.

 create a JSON file with the letter combinations for each dial and then run the Python script.
 I included two examples (from Blue Prince).
 Just a list of lists.
 Named word1.json and word2.json